 September to October

 Nearly a hundred airlines serve Miami International Airport (MIA), including almost every major US carrier; there’s also good service from Europe and of course excellent airlift to/from Latin America and the Caribbean.
 It’s a little bit farther away, but the better-managed Fort Lauderdale-Hollywood Airport (FLL) offers generally cheaper flights and less congestion; in addition to also hosting all major airlines, it has made something of a specialty of attracting lowfare carriers such as JetBlue, ATA, Southwest, and Spirit.
 Flight times to South Florida run about two-three hours from the Northeast; three-to-four hours from the Midwest; and five-to-six hours from the West Coast.
-To find the best air deal to Miami or Fort Lauderdale, use QuickSearch.

 Incidentally, Amtrak or Greyhound, and via Interstate 95 in your own car are, of course, very viable alternate ways down to Miami, but its location near the bottom of the big, long peninsula that is Florida means long travel times by ground (it takes six to seven hours just to make it up to the Georgia border from down here).